dumbkiddo/Midterm-Project-Tickets-Purchase/README.md

 - PurchaseDAO - stores information on purchase (number of tickets,total price)
 - PurchaseCalculator - calculates the total purchase

-SpringConfiguration used for connecting to database NotificationEvent and handler used for outputting notification with purchase information
+ SpringConfiguration used for connecting to database.
+ NotificationEvent and handler used for outputting notification with purchase information.